ReliSA/STePSEnHECs-PaCt/catalogue/Non-Essential_Project.md

 ## Consequences

-The resulting circumstances of the solution application, both beneficial (benefits, signalled with "(+)") and detrimental (liabilities, signalled with "(-)")

  - (+) Non-Essential Projects enable students and educators to be connected to outside organisations, while reducing any risks that come from the variable quality of student projects.
 These opportunities can help kickstart the students' future careers, as they come into the workforce with connections and a world-view that is closer to the practitioners' reality.
  - (+) If customers' expectation is lowered and not critically dependent on the projects' results, the room for disappointment shirks, yet there is still space to be pleasantly surprised.
  - (-) Companies may not be interested in proposing topics that are not useful for them; as they would be taking on the role of a customer, the availability required of them to be in meetings and work with the students may not be worth it for them.